simonwanna/simonwanna.github.io/resume.md

 Part of Model Validation Team focusing on IRB models for capital requirements.\
 My manager was [René Naarmann](https://www.linkedin.com/in/ren%C3%A9-naarmann-b7948182/).

+- **Swimming and Triathlon Coach**\
+*June 2015 - August 2022*\
+Freelanced as a coach for swimmers and triathletes of all levels, from beginners to national team athletes.

 ---

 ## Extracurriculars
 ### Swimming
 - Swam competitively for 15 years, including at the international level.
+- Multiple medals from national championships.
-Specialized in open water (OW) marathon swimming.
+- Specialized in open water (OW) marathon swimming.
 - Winner of Vansbrosimningen 2015: [SVT](https://www.svt.se/nyheter/lokalt/varmland/varmlandska-vinnare-i-vansbro){:.badge .badge--article}
 - OW Swimmer of the Year 2016: [Swedish Swim Federation](https://simidrottslandslagen.se/arets-simidrottare/2016/){:.badge .badge--article}
 <!-- - [Aqua Inspiration](https://aquainspiration.se/2020/10/08/simon-wanna-tanker-utanfor-bassangen/){:.badge .badge--article} -->

 ### Music
-- Played guitar for eight years and been playing piano for two years (ongoing).
+- Played guitar for eight years.
+- Been playing piano for two years (ongoing).
 - Composed my own classical piece for piano:

 <div class="audio-card">